Post-Acute Withdrawal Syndrome (PAWS)

 While post-acute withdrawal syndrome cannot be actively prevented, individuals experiencing it can manage its manifestations.
 PAWS symptoms can be alleviated through self-care, support from loved ones, avoiding triggers, and taking the prescribed medication.

-Alternative sources suggest physical and mental exercises, making to-do lists, establishing daily routines, celebrating accomplishments, and patience.
-Individual psychotherapy and group therapy are likewise useful strategies regardless of the psychoactive substance individuals withdraw from.
+Alternative sources recommend physical and mental exercises, making to-do lists, establishing daily routines, celebrating accomplishments, and patience.
+Individual psychotherapy and group therapy are also useful strategies, regardless of the psychoactive substance individuals withdraw from.

-Interestingly, an effective coping strategy to handle post-acute withdrawal syndrome appears to be education, as understanding the causes, symptoms, and duration of PAWS helps patients’ expectations and planning.
+Interestingly, an effective coping strategy to handle post-acute withdrawal syndrome appears to be education.
+Understanding the causes, symptoms, and duration of PAWS helps to manage patients’ expectations and planning.

 What additional support is available for PAWS?